nus-cs2103-AY1920S1/duke/docs/README.md

 ## Brief Overview

 Kappa is a CLI-based application on your Desktop with GUI-like features to help you track your tasks.
-This application is for people who prefers keep tracking of tasks on their Desktop.
+This application is for people who prefers keep tracking of tasks on their Desktops using a Command-Line Interface.

 ![Overview of Kappa](./Ui.png)